lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 Secondary Certificate: The X.509 certificate that is referenced by the Primary Certificate in the subjectInfoAccess extension certDiscovery accessMethod

-# Certificate Discovery Access Method Certificates
+# Certificate Discovery Access Method

 This document specifies the new certDiscovery access method for X.509 Subject Information Access (SIA) extension defined in {{!RFC5280}}.